cda94581/stiadsbot/cdabot/README.md

 4. Unzip the file
 5. Modify the [`config.json`](config.json) file to fit your needs
 6. `cd` to the file path in **Command Prompt**
-7. Download the packages if you haven't already - `npm i discord.js`
+7. Download the packages if you haven't already - `npm i discord.js fs-extra`
 8. Run `node index.js`

 Packages required:
 - discord.js
+- fs-extra

 ## Contributing
 To be written...